dotnet/corefx/Documentation/project-docs/developer-guide.md

 ##Build Managed
 Since the managed build uses the .NET Core CLI (which the build will download), managed components can only be built on a subset of distros.
-There are some additional pre-requesties from the CLI which need to be installed.
+There are some additional prerequisites from the CLI which need to be installed.
 Both libicu and libunwind are used by CoreCLR to execute managed code, so they must be installed.
 Since CoreFX does not actually link against these packages, runtime versions are sufficient.
 We also require curl to be present, which we use to